 - Examples of what may appropriately be requested in a budget include: research supplies, travel, and computer time.
 Books, software, and capital equipment are almost never funded.
 Items costing $500 or more with a useful life of one year or more must be purchased with a University purchase requisition and will remain the property of the University.
 Salaries, benefits, and overhead are not to be included.

-- Short abstract (on a separate page; explain the overall goals of the project in less than 100 words)
+- Short abstract (~100 words): On a separate page, explain the overall goals of the project

 - Bibliography (no more than one page – limit of 12 items) of key scholarly works (listed in the citation format used in your discipline) providing background for your project.
 These may be books or articles, and they may be a mix of theoretical and empirical works that inform the project.
 If desired, a one-sentence annotation may be used to explain a specific item’s relevance to the project, but annotations are not required

 - Personal Statement (~250 words): Describe how this project fits with your academic, personal, or career plans for the future, and with your current academic, personal, and career interests and activities